Trap Neuter Release

 Pictured is Melissa Smith and Michelle Hartsfield chatting at the "For Cat's Sake" upscale art auction

 The Fat Cat Cafe was switched to a non-profit under FALC in early 2019.
 The cafe has been a tremendous avenue for adoptions through FALC and other local rescue partners such as Smitten With Kittens, ECAH, and the C.A.R.E program, while socializing cats and kittens with each other and people of all ages.

 To date the cafe has adopted out over 770 cats since August 2017.

 Here a customer lays with a kitten from Smitten With Kittens, while she enjoys her visit.

 Fat Cat Books

-Fat Cat Books is a new used book store/adoption center for adult and senior cats, located in Railroad Square.
-Used books will be for sale as older kitties lounge around and are also available for adoption.
+Fat Cat Books, is FALC's second location, and is a used book store/adoption center for adult and senior cats, located in Railroad Square.
+Used books are for sale as older kitties lounge around and are also available for adoption.

 Here, Sara Jones, and Melissa Smith talk to a customer during the grand opening.

 Senior Citizen Outreach